Dartmouth–Hitchcock Medical Center: Rankings and recognitions

 In 2025, DHMC was named the #1 hospital in New Hampshire by U.S. News & World Report for the thirteenth year in a row.
-It was recognized for high performance in 15 procedures and conditions.
-Dartmouth Cancer Center was recognized as high performing in every procedure tracked by the publication, while the Heart & Vascular Center was given high-performance ratings for the conditions of heart attack and heart arrhythmia, as well as for aortic valve surgery, transcatheter aortic valve replacement (TAVR), heart bypass surgery, abdominal aortic aneurysm repair, and pacemaker implantation..
-In December 2023, Dartmouth-Hitchcock was rated high performing in maternity care and uncomplicated pregnancy by US News, placing it among the hospitals with the lowest complication rates out of 680 hospitals surveyed by the publication.
+It was recognized for high performance in 16 procedures and conditions.
+Dartmouth Cancer Center was recognized as high performing in every procedure tracked by the publication, while the Heart & Vascular Center was given high-performance ratings for the conditions of heart attack and heart arrhythmia, as well as for aortic valve surgery, transcatheter aortic valve replacement (TAVR), heart bypass surgery, abdominal aortic aneurysm repair, and pacemaker implantation.
+In December 2025, DHMCwas rated high performing in maternity care and uncomplicated pregnancy by US News, placing it among the hospitals with the lowest complication rates out of 680 hospitals surveyed by the publication.

 DHMC was included in 2023 "Greatest Hospitals in America" list, published by Becker's Hospital Review.
 The medical center also received an “A” Leapfrog Hospital Safety Grade in spring 2023, earning 110.77 out of a possible 120 points.
 This national distinction recognizes achievements in protecting patients from harm and error in the hospital.

 Medicare.gov awarded DHMC a 4-star rating on its “Hospital Compare” list, and the Patient Safety Movement Foundation presented DHMC with its 5-Star Hospital award for making commitments to addressing daily patient safety challenges and offering solutions designed to help eliminate preventable patient deaths.
 DHMC was also included in Lown Institute Hospitals Index's top 10 list of hospitals avoiding overuse, and in the top 3 list of teaching hospitals at avoiding overuse.